noel-castillo/FoodTruckProject/README.md

 program can potentially have many null values.

 Added a new option to the menu and because of the design layout of super classes and subclasses which allowed implementing the new option to be much easier.
 With the layout adding more options to the menu will be much simpler.

+Scanner needs to be cleared out when using nextLine otherwise it will not read input properly.